+We decided to test the best paper shredders on the market.
 If you’re in a hurry then we’re confident you can just grab the AmazonBasics 6-Sheet Cross-Cut Paper and Credit Card Shredder and get on with it.
 It’s utterly fantastic, cross shreds, and can handle a ton of paper in one go.
 On the other hand, different strokes for different folks and all of that.
-Let’s dive right in to five of our favorites, and then we’ll make sure that you know which the best is for you and what kind of convenience a good shredder can afford you or your business.

 It might not be optimal for office use, but this shredder is pretty much the bee’s knees for home use.
 The cost is low enough to make it into your home office without a large dent in your budget as well.